 Model and runtime neutrality

-Folium can use closed models, open models, local models, cloud services, private endpoints, containers, VMs, or hybrid patterns as the work requires.
+Folium can use closed models, open models, local models, cloud services, private endpoints, containers, virtualized runtimes, or hybrid patterns as the work requires.

 We recover the real process hidden in documents, spreadsheets, old tools, staff habits, exception paths, and legacy systems before AI touches the work.

-We create inspectable proofs, browser demos, quality gates, scorecards, risk reviews, and launch packets before production commitment.
+We create inspectable working examples, browser demos, quality checks, scorecards, risk reviews, and launch files before production commitment.

 Human advantage